jameshfisher/jameshfisher.com/_posts/2018-01-21-a-hex-compiler-in-c.md

 ---
-title: "A hex compiler in C"
+title: A hex compiler in C
+tags: []
 ---

 Here is a sample of a programming language I call "Hex":